 “The season is long, and there’s a difficult series of fixtures coming up.
 He’s very intelligent, he knows that.”

-Another player who was not getting as much pitch time as Barca may have wished for was summer capture Neymar.
+Another player who may not have received as much playing time as expected was summer capture Neymar.

 The former Santos man only appeared off the bench for the final 25 minutes and picked up a yellow card in the process, but Martino insisted that the Brazilian needs time to settle.